-Upon startup of the generator, the Running screen will display V Detect and will countdown from 45 seconds to zero.
-This is a safety feature to protect the generator from over or under voltage upon startup.

-V Detect is a 45 second time delay and countdown process before the MDC records the generator nominal output voltage.
-This nominal generator voltage is then compared to the current set point voltage of the voltage selector switch.
-If the nominal voltage recorded by the controller is greater than or lower than the current set point voltage of the voltage selector switch setting by 10% or more, the controller will shut the generator down automatically.
-The display will read: Wrn Gen L1 <V, Wrn Gen L2 <V, Wrn Gen L3 <V or Sd Gen L1 <V, Sd Gen L2 <V, Sd Gen L3 <V. This means the controller warned (Wrn) or shutdown (Sd) the unit due to an output voltage irregularity.
+Upon generator start-up, the running screen will display SENSING and will countdown from 45 seconds to zero before the digital controller records the generator nominal output voltage.
+The nominal generator voltage is then compared to the voltage selector switch set point voltage.
+If the nominal voltage is greater than or lower than the voltage selector switch set point voltage by 10% or more, the controller will automatically shut down the generator.
+The display will read: Wrn VG1 or 2 or 3 Under/Over and/ or Sd Vg1 or 2 or 3 Under/Over.
+This means the controller warned ("Wrn") or shut down ("Sd") the unit due to an output voltage irregularity.

-The output voltage of the generator may be adjusted after the generator is running by using the fine voltage adjustment screw.
-The adjusting screw is located directly below the control on/off toggle switch on the control panel.
-This screw turns a rheostat that will increases (+) or decreases (-) generator output voltage as displayed on the generator display screen.
+See Figure 2-7.
+Generator output voltage can be adjusted after the generator is running by using fine voltage adjustment screw (A).
+This screw increases (+) or decreases (-) generator output voltage as displayed on the power display screen.
 If voltage is increased or decreased too fast or too slow, the unit will automatically shut down.
-This adjustment needs to be made within the 45 second delay and countdown to zero period.
+This adjustment must be made within the 45 second delay and countdown to zero period.

-To adjust output voltage, check the output voltage on the LCD window labeled Gen freq & Hz.
+To adjust the output voltage, check the output voltage on the LCD window labeled Gen freq & Hz.
 Look at the L1N voltage or the L12 voltage on the display.
 The generator nominal output voltage should be within 10% of the voltage rating on the voltage selector switch.

+Figure 2-7.
+Voltage Adjustment Rheostat

-See Figure 2-6.
-To adjust output voltage, use a flat head screwdriver to turn screw (A) in the desired direction until the required voltage shown on the LCD window matches the stated voltage on the voltage selector switch.
+To adjust output voltage loosen the lock nut at the base of the screw and turn the screw in the desired direction until the required voltage shown on the LCD window matches the stated voltage on the voltage selector switch.

-For example, with the voltage selector switch set to 208/120V 3 phase position, the voltage displayed on the Gen freq & Hz screen must be within ±10% of the 208/120 position (188-228V Line to Line/108-132V Line to Neutral).
+For Example: With the voltage selector switch set to "208/120V" 3 Phase position, the voltage displayed on the Gen freq & Hz screen must be within \pm 10% of the 208/120 position (188-228 V Line to Line / 108-132 V Line to Neutral).

-NOTE: Each time the voltage selector switch is changed from one setting to another, a fine voltage adjustment needs to be made.
+NOTE: Each time the voltage selector switch is changed from one setting to another, an adjustment will need to be made to the fine voltage using this adjustment screw.